4/24/2025

 Chairwoman of the Board

-Okay.
-Let me take it.
-So the first question is about the reactions to the U.S., Canada and Europe sales.
+OK, let me take it.
+So the first question is about the reactions to the US, Canada, and Europe sales.
 So our dealers in the market remain strategic partners and continue to play a vital role in our growth and market execution.
-So across all the markets we are transitioning to a dealership model to enhance the efficiency and scale.
-This shift enables cost optimization for us while expanding our reach faster, particularly in a high potential region where demand pipeline remains strong.
-So, you know, while the recent headlines have prompted increased caution among some of the dealers, sentiment remains quite constructive in Asian markets as we build brand momentum.
-We have proactively aligned supply with demand, accelerating shipment ahead of tariff implementation in the U.S. to ensure dealer delivery while positioned through the summer season as well.
-So far so good and we manage the relationship well with the strategic partners.
-On your second question about the NHTSA routine investigation, so as we have repeated many times, safety is an important aspect to us and we are cooperating with investigation by NHTSA as we have always been in the past.
+So across all the markets, we are transitioning toward a dealership model to enhance the efficiency and scale This shift enables cost optimization for us while expanding our reach faster, particularly in a high potential region where demand pipeline remains strong.
+So, you know, while the recent headlines have prompted increased caution among some of the dealers, the sentiment remains quite constructive in Asian markets as we build brand momentum.
+We have proactively aligned supply with demand, accelerating shipments ahead of tariff implementation in the U.S. to ensure dual delivery while positioned through the summer season as well.
+So far, so good, and we managed the relationship well with the strategic partners.
+On your second question about the NHTSA routine investigation.
+As we have repeated many times, safety is an important aspect to us and we are cooperating with investigation by NHTSA as we have always been in the past.
 NHTSA generally does not close this type of investigation.
-They take no further action so long as BinFast continues to honor its commitment in terms of the settlement.
-So we continue cooperating with them.
-So far so good and we have no feedback for the past few months.
+They take no further action so long as BINFAST continues to honor its commitment in terms of the settlement.
+We continue cooperating with them.
+So far, no feedback for the past few months.

 speaker